 This investigation uses the SNR distribution, and the False Alarm Probability (FAP) which is generated from the SNR distribution.
-They are based on the measurements in the O1 run.
+They are based on the measurements in the O1 run2.
 The measured SNR distribution is used to produce V1 and K1 SNR, while the FAP is used to decide if a trigger is generated from either a noise, such as a glitch, or a real GW signal.
+Here V1 and K1 denote Virgo detector and KAGRA detector.
 This chapter describes how the SNR distribution and the FAP are constructed.